rsms/ent/README.md

 )

 type Account struct {
-  ent.EntBase `account` // type name, used to storage these kinds of ents name        string displayName string      `ent:"alias"`   // use a different field name for storage email       string      `ent:",unique"` // maintain a unique index for this field
+  ent.EntBase `account` // type name, used to store these kinds of ents name        string displayName string      `ent:"alias"`   // use a different field name for storage email       string      `ent:",unique"` // maintain a unique index for this field